DSI-HUG/ngx-app-updater/README.md

 By default, updates are checked every minute, and users are prompted about updates every day.

-> TIP: in case `@angular/material` is also installed, the dialog will be themed accordingly.
-> TIP: you can also provide your own dialog, following this [example][dialog-example] and using the `dialogOptions.component` option.

 <p align="center">
     <img src="assets/notification-1.png" width="30%" />
     <img src="assets/notification-2.png" width="30%" />